跳转至

 • Iteration:

-• Method 2: Cache the original time in advance, and then read the cache subsequently (The time is exact and no dependency on any environment).
+• Method 2: Cache the original date in advance, and then read the cache subsequently (The date is exact and no dependency on any environment).
 The cache can be in Front Matter of the source document or in a separate file, I chose the latter.
 Storing in Front Matter makes sense and is easier, but this will modify the source content of the document, although it doesn't have any impact on the body, but I still want to ensure the originality of the data!

 • Difficulty:

-4. How can I ensure that a single cache file does not conflict when collaborating with multi-person?
+2. How can I ensure that a single cache file does not conflict when collaborating with multi-person?

 • Improve: